supercoolguy1990/thenoobbot/README.md

 # thenoobbot
-Resources for the noob bot
+Resource library for profiles and resources for thenoobbot